-Program Established: 1978
+Program Established: 1978 Program Directors: Torie Jarvis and Claire Carroll

-Program Director: Torie Jarvis, senior consultant with Dynamic

-Planning + Science

 - a.
-In 2021, QQ commissioned Rocky Mountain Climate Organization reports along with Eagle County, Summit County, Breckenridge, and Frisco detailing analyses of what the climate models project for temperature and precipitation in specific locations in Eagle and Summit County.
-QQ served as a project manager and fiscal agent for the project. - b.
+QQ is partnering with Sonoran Institute, the Colorado River District, Northern Water, Trout Unlimited, and the Colorado Water Conservation Board on a project called Bridging the Gap, which identifies issues and lessons learned from water supply projects that seek to transfer water from one area of the state to urban growth centers with an eye toward increasing collaboration between water supply planning and land use planning in both the area where the water is needed and the area where the water originates.
+In 2022, project partners conducted interviews with 20+ stakeholders from 5 key water transfer projects and held the first convening to discuss key experiences and observations.
+QQ will hold a second convening and produce final documents in 2023 to wrap up the project. - b.
+QQ brought on a new consultant/co-director, Claire Carroll, to manage policy, communication, and administrative strategies and responsibilities of the committee. - c.
+After decades of work and collaboration, QQ (along with many other elected officials, agencies, and stakeholders) celebrated the groundbreaking of the Colorado River Connectivity Channel. - d.
+With member input, QQ submitted substantial comments on the 2023 Colorado Water Plan update. - e.
 Participated in the Water Quality Control Commission (WQCC) hearings.
-In 2021, QQ participated in a review of statewide water quality standards, successfully averting a proposal that could have allowed additional water quality degradation without social and economic benefit review in the QQ region.
+In 2022, QQ participated in the Gunnison Basin Rulemaking Proceeding.
 QQ continues to support Breckenridge and Summit County to prevent adverse outcomes on French Gulch drainage, which bears a costly water quality treatment plan already.
-QQ also continues supporting members regarding a proposed future molybdenum standard change - c.
-Continued to advocate for the region at the legislature and forge new relationships with the Colorado General Assembly and administration to implement Colorado's State Water Plan. - d.
+QQ also continues supporting members regarding a proposed future molybdenum standard change - f.
+Continued to advocate for the region at the legislature and forge new relationships with the Colorado General Assembly and administration to implement Colorado's State Water Plan. - g.
 Continued to support members efforts to integrate water quality and quantity protection in to local codes, policies, and plans, including through reviewing comprehensive plans, land use code updates, and participating in the development of various stream management planning efforts and to integrate recommendations from QQ's 2019 Water Savings Resource Guide for the Headwaters.